Clocks and synchronization in GStreamer

 Capture and synchronized muxing/mixing of media from multiple live sources.
 This is a typical use case where you record audio and video from a microphone/camera and mux it into a file for storage.

 Streaming from (slow) network streams with buffering.
 This is the typical web streaming case where you access content from a streaming server using HTTP.

-Capture from live source and and playback to live source with configurable latency.
-This is used when, for example, capture from a camera, apply an effect and display the result.
+Capture from live source and playback with configurable latency.
+This is used, for example, when capturing from a camera, applying an effect and displaying the result.
 It is also used when streaming low latency content over a network with UDP.